 Compensation Committee Interlocks and Insider Participation The Compensation Committee is comprised of Messrs.
 Walsh, Krebs and Wood and Ms. Lindell.
 No member of the Compensation Committee has any direct or indirect material interest in or relationship with the Company, other than holdings of Capital Stock as set forth under the heading "Security Ownership of Certain Beneficial Owners and Management" below and as related to his or her position as a director.
-During 2017, no executive officer of the Company served on the compensation committee of any other entity where an executive officer of such entity also served on the Compensation Committee.
+During 2017, no executive officer of the Company served on the compensation committee of any other entity where an executive officer of such entity also served on the Board of Directors, and no executive officer of the Company served on the board of directors of any other entity where an executive officer of such entity also served on the Compensation Committee.